CMIP-Data-Request/CMIP7_DReq_Software/README_NEW.md

 **3. get_variables_metadata**

-A json file is generated, containing the variables  present in the CMIP7 DR (all or only the ones matching filter options, see below).
+A json file is generated, containing the metadata of variables present in the CMIP7 DR (by default all of them, or alternately only the ones matching optional filter arguments).
 Each single entry of the json file is the _CMIP7 compound name_ of the variable and all of the attributes associated with this varaible are given as (key,value) pairs.

+:bulb: By changing the configuration parameter `variable_name`, variables in the output file can instead be identified by their _CMIP6 compound names_.

 Call example:
 <br>